Skytimbo/IDIS/replit.md

 ## System Architecture
 IDIS follows a modular architecture with the following core components:

 1. **Context Store**: SQLite database that serves as the persistent storage layer, tracking patients, sessions, documents, agent outputs, and audit trails.
-This is the central data repository.
+This is the central data repository. **[HARDENED - June 2025]**: Complete security refactor with type safety, SQL injection prevention, and V1.3 schema compatibility.

 2. **MCP Host Controller**: For Phase 1 MVP, this will be implemented as a simple script (run_mvp.py) that sequentially calls micro-agents rather than a complex orchestrator.